hungdaqq/Smarthome-IoT/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Start the system by running the main script:
+1. Start Edge service by running the main script:
    ```sh
    sudo service tb-edge start
    ```
+2. Access the user interface by opening a web browser and navigating to https://demo.thingsboard.io/home

 <!-- ROADMAP -->
 ## Roadmap and Future work